hiromotai7/isar-cip-core/doc/README.swupdate.md

 root@demo:~# swupdate -i cip-core-image-cip-core-bullseye-qemu-amd64.swu
 root@demo:~# reboot
 ```
+Use the `-v` flag when running swupdate for verbose logs of any errors.

 Check which partition is booted, e.g. with lsblk and the rootfs should have changed
 ```